kstueb/MoraineAge_GaussianMixture/README.md

 # Moraine age calculation from CRN samples using a Gaussian Fitting approach

-This code is part of Stübner, K., Bookhagen, B., Merchel, S., Lachner, J., Gadoev, M. (in review): *Unraveling the Pleistocene glacial history of the Pamir Mountains, Central Asia*
+This code is part of Stübner, K., Bookhagen, B., Merchel, S., Lachner, J., Gadoev, M. (2021): *Unravelling the Pleistocene glacial history of the Pamir Mountains, Central Asia* 257, 106857. https://doi.org/10.1016/j.quascirev.2021.106857

 Please cite this publication when using this code.